Demographics of Czechoslovakia

-Czechoslovakia had a population of 15.6 million Czechs, Slovaks, Hungarians, Romani people, Silesians, Ruthenians, Ukrainians, Germans, Poles and Jews.
-The ethnic population of Czechoslovakia changed overtime from Sudeten Germans being the most prominent ethnicity to Czechs and Slovaks making up two-thirds of the demographic.
-Amongst this demographic there was also a diverse range of religions with Roman Catholic being the most prominent.
+Czechoslovakia had a peak population of 15.6 million, mainly composed of Czechs, Slovaks, Hungarians, Romani people, Silesians, Ruthenians, Ukrainians, Germans, Poles and Jews.
+The ethnic composition of Czechoslovakia changed over time from Sudeten Germans being the most prominent ethnicity to Czechs and Slovaks making up two-thirds of the demographic.
+Amongst this demographic, there was also a diverse range of religions, with Roman Catholic being the most prominent.
 This population has been found to have had an increasing growth rate that had a declining trajectory.
-The population density was approximately 121 persons per square kilometre with the highest population density being in Moravia of 154 persons per square kilometre.
+The population density was approximately 121 persons per square kilometre, with the highest population density being in Moravia of 154 persons per square kilometre.

 Population

-Czechoslovakia had a population, as of 1991, of 15.6 million, of which by ethnicity 62.8% were Czechs (including Moravians), 31% Slovaks, 3.8% Hungarians, 0.7% Roma, and 0.4% Silesians.
-Smaller groups of Rusyns, Ukrainians, Germans, Austrians, Poles and Jews (the post-Holocaust community) combined made up the remaining 1.6% of the population.
+As of 1991, Czechoslovakia had a population of 15.6 million, of which by ethnicity 62.8% were Czechs (including Moravians), 31% Slovaks, 3.8% Hungarians, 0.7% Roma, and 0.4% Silesians.
+Smaller groups of Rusyns, Ukrainians, Germans, Austrians, Poles, and Jews (the post-Holocaust community) combined made up the remaining 1.6% of the population.

 Population growth rate

-Population growth rate 2.7% in 1985, 1.7% in 1990, with a decreasing tendency – more noticeable in the Czech Republic than in Slovakia.
-In 1989 life expectancy was 67.7 years for men and 75.3 years for women.
+The population growth rate was 2.7% in 1985, falling to 1.7% in 1990.
+Its decreasing tendency was sharper in the Czech Republic than in Slovakia.
+In 1989, life expectancy was 67.7 years for men and 75.3 years for women.
 About 23.1% of the population was under the age of 15, and 19% was over the age of 60.